 Credit Suisse Leveraged Loan Index – This index tracks the investable market of the U.S. dollar-denominated leveraged loan market.
 It consists of issues rated 5B or lower, meaning that the highest-rated issues in the index are Moody’s/S&P ratings of Baa1/BB+ or Ba1/BBB+.
 All loans are funded-term loans with a tenor of at least one year and are made by issuers based in developed countries.

-DB Cross Asset CTA Trend Index – This index comprises 16 subindexes that are each intended to reflect the weighted, foreign exchange (FX)-hedged excess return of a number of indexes covering the following asset classes: equities, interest rates, commodities and FX.
+DB Cross Asset CTA Trend Index – This index comprises 16 subindices that are each intended to reflect the weighted, foreign exchange (FX)-hedged excess return of a number of indices covering the following asset classes: equities, interest rates, commodities and FX.

-Deutsche Aktien Index (DAX) – This blue-chip stock market index comprises the 30 major German companies trading on the Frankfurt Stock Exchange.
+Deutscher Aktien Index (DAX) – This blue-chip stock market index comprises the 40 major German companies trading on the Frankfurt Stock Exchange.

-Deutsche Bank Cross Asset Trends Index – This index, which is rebalanced monthly, comprises four subindexes that are intended to reflect the weighted, foreign exchange (FX)-hedged excess return performance of a number of indexes that track one of the following asset classes: equities, interest rates, commodities and FX.
+Deutsche Bank Cross Asset Trends Index – This index, which is rebalanced monthly, comprises four subindices that are intended to reflect the weighted, foreign exchange (FX)-hedged excess return performance of a number of indices that track the following asset classes: equities, interest rates, commodities or FX.

 Dow Jones Transportation Average (DJTA) – This index, sometimes called “Dow Transports,” is a price-weighted average of 20 transportation stocks traded in the United States.